KozAAAAA/TemperatureManagementGUI/README.md

 </p>

 <p align="center">
-  The Raspberry Pi GUI that let's you controll the temperature of a chamber.
+  The Raspberry Pi GUI that lets you control the temperature of a chamber.
 </p>